 - Spirchetes: Systemic

 - Flatworms: Veins

 As we age and with poor diet our cells become less sensitive to insulin.
 It’s been said that if we live long enough we will all become diabetic.
-The bitter taste may support the body in becoming re-sensitized to insulin.
+Bitter tastes may support the body in having a healthy response to insulin.

 - Preliminary phase: The first time you take Zoiben, mix one teaspoon with a tablespoon of sesame oil and swish it between your teeth for one minute, then spit it out.
 This serves two purposes.
 First, it helps the body deal with pathogens in the gums which are typically the most infected part of most people’s bodies.
 Secondly, it let’s you know if you are allergic to clove or any of the other essential oils in Zoiben.
 If no allergic reactions happen then you can move on to the next phase.